david942j/heapinfo/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](http://choosealicense.com/licenses/mit/)

 ## HeapInfo
-While playing CTF with heap exploitation, we always need a debugger (e.g. gdb) for tracking memory layout.
+As pwn lovers, while playing CTF with heap exploitation, we always need a debugger (e.g. gdb) for tracking memory layout.
 But we don't really need a debugger if we just want to see whether the heap layout same as our imagine or not.
 Hope this small tool helps us exploit easier ;).

 Implement with ruby because I love ruby :P. But might also implement with Python (if no others did) in the future.

+If you prefer pwntools for exploiting, you can still use **heapinfo** in irb/pry as a small debugger.

-There's almost NOTHING here now.
-Will implement a pretty dump of heap / bin layout first, any suggestion of features is welcome.
+Any suggestion of features is welcome.

 Relation works are [pwntools-ruby](https://github.com/peter50216/pwntools-ruby) and [gdbpwn](https://github.com/scwuaptx/Pwngdb).

+## Features
+* Use in irb/pry or in your exploit script
+* **heapinfo** will work when the `victim` is being traced! i.e. you can use ltrace/strace/gdb and **heapinfo** simultaneously!
+* `dump` - can dump arbitrarily address memory.
+* `layouts` - show the current bin layouts, very useful for heap exploitation.

 ## Usage